America needs a vision for space.

 Where these concepts get interesting and need analysis is when it comes to the space frontier.
-In a near future where there is a significant human presence in space, the question is whether wages, prices, and the supply and demand of goods and services will be controlled and set centrally (the astronaut model) or if market mechanisms will be allowed to manage supply and demand.
+In a near future where there is a significant human presence in space, the question is whether wages, prices, and the supply and demand of goods and services will be controlled and set centrally (the astronaut model we operate under today) or if market mechanisms will be allowed to manage supply and demand.
 In the centrally controlled astronaut model, the astronaut receives their Earthly pay at Earthly wage rates and all goods and services they consume in space are centrally allocated and rationed, usually free of charge or included as part of their mission.
 This model does not allow goods and services to find a market clearing price that reflects actual costs and that means it does not encourage innovation and entrepreneurialism.
 It misses a huge opportunity when you think at scale.

 In the market economy example, wages and prices are set by actual costs and are market driven by supply and demand.
 In space, costs are going to be much higher than they are on Earth.
 That cup of coffee will never be as cheap to create in space as it is on Earth.
 If all goods and services find their real value, then wages will also.
 That means that what a worker makes in space compared to Earth may look very much like the difference between Dhaka and LA.
 The Earth-based worker is in a fundamentally different environment, one of earthly abundance and relatively low prices.
 The space-based worker is in a situation of scarcity where all goods and services are extraordinarily expensive.